fialajiri/rust_course_project_2/Readme.md

 - Both client and server were refactored extensively and code is now better organized ✓
 - Docker Compose setup for easy server and database deployment ✓

+## Overview

+This project consists of a chat server and client implemented in Rust.
+The server can handle multiple clients simultaneously, allowing them to send text messages, files, and images to each other.
+The client can connect to the server, send messages, and receive messages from other clients.

+## Features

+- **Multi-client support**: The server can handle multiple clients at the same time.
+- **Message types**: Clients can send text messages, files, and images.
+- **File and image handling**: Received files and images are saved in designated directories.
+- **Command recognition**: The client recognizes special commands like `.file`, `.image`, and `.quit`.

 ## Usage